 - compile an installation version for Joomla.

 2. Creating data interfaces to accountancy programs to collect subscriptions and one time events.
-The first data interface synchronizes member data to Conscribo.
+The first data interface synchronizes member data to Conscribo (finished).
 So the secretary can overview the member administration on the website and the treasurer can work in the accountancy program.
-More interfaces are investigated: for example E-Boekhouden.
+More interfaces are investigated: for example E-Boekhouden (finished).

-3. Possibly translating to Spanish, German and French.
+3. Possibly translating to Norwegian (finished), Spanish and German.

 4. Research how to integrate My Member Software in the other important open source Content Management Systems (CMS's): Wordpress / Drupal.